Red Specter FORGE

 Mutation Engine

 Every offensive tool ships with a 5-category mutation engine.
 25 mutation variants per payload.
 Applied to 150 base attack payloads, producing 3,750+ mutation variants.
-If the base payload fails, Forge mutates it and tries again.
+If the base payload fails, FORGE mutates it and tries again.

 | Mutator | Techniques |